kphowlett/Bento-Chat-Box/README.md

 Bento Chatbot

 The team will utilize a collection of resources to build a custom chatbot using Amazon Lex.
 Our client (Essential Software Inc. (ESI)) is requesting an Amazon Lex AI chatbot for querying and filtering data in the Bento API (https://bento-tools.org/v1/graphql).
 The initial query results must allow for the specification of filters as designated by the Bento dashboard (https://bento-tools.org/#/explore) and for user feedback/modifications before file export.
 Finally, a file export service will be designed and implemented to produce a downloadable file in the format of the downloadable manifest available on the Bento Cart page (https://bento-tools.org/#/fileCnetricCart).
 Additional requirements include metrics and data previews for all query results.

+# Repository Contents
+"Working" files: Active and utilized within in our minimum viable product of the Amazon Lex chatbot.
+1. Query: Python which exports a sample dataset from the GraphQL endpoint, which we utilized to integrate with the bot.
+Output contents are stored within S3 in AWS.
+3. Download: Python Script which took a step forward to enable summary statistics and enable a custom user export of the dataset in S3.

+Archive Folder: Contains all iterations of scripts that we utilized during our project lifecyle.